 Understanding what customers really want depends on understanding their thoughts and feelings when deciding on a purchase.

-Here are some key aspects that marketing and sales teams should take note of:
+Here are some vital aspects that marketing and sales teams should take note of:

 Understanding the customer journey allows marketing and sales teams to better identify potential leads in the buying process.

-For both teams to agree on MQLs and SQLs, they must understand how leads play into the customer journey.
+For both teams to agree on marketing-qualified leads (MQL) and sales-qualified leads (SQL), they must understand how leads play into the customer journey.
 Not all site or store visitors are leads, and not all leads result in purchases.
 A basic lead development funnel looks like this:

-Marketing qualified leads (MQLs) build on basic leads and are leads that have indicated added interest in the product and are likely to become customers.
-MQLs are passed on to sales teams and become sales qualified leads (SQLs) from then on.
-As these leads pass through both marketing and sales, it is important that both teams define and agree on what qualifies as an MQL and SQL.
+MQLs build on basic leads and are leads that have indicated added interest in the product and are likely to become customers.
+MQLs are passed on to sales teams to become SQLs.
+As these leads pass through both marketing and sales, it is essential that both teams define and agree on what qualifies as an MQL and an SQL.
 An example of this is:

 Understanding this will help marketing and sales teams to work on points of interaction between their brand and their customers.

-Touchpoints are the points where potential or current customers come into contact with a brand and its product or service.
+Touchpoints are where potential or current customers come into contact with a brand and its product or service.
 Some primary touchpoints are: